 Ethiopian mom of 8 and math teacher

 Aynalem Wolde Amanuel was born in 1954 near Addis Ababa, the capital of Ethiopia.
-As the culture prescribed, she married young and started a family.
-She was very bookish and succeeded in her studies as a mathematics teacher.
+As Ethiopian culture prescribes, she got married at young age and started a family.
+She succeeded in her studies as a mathematics teacher.
 Married life was hard for Aynalem.
-After raising 8 children she wanted to live het life as a free woman and divorced her husband.
+After raising 8 children she wanted to live her life as a free woman and divorced her husband.

-In 2006 she retired and started to invest successfully in cheap pieces of land that quickly paid off.
-Increasingly she was hired as a consultant and ended up in a network of foreigners.
-She was also asked as manager of the Circle of Life Hotel in Hawassa, a modern town in the South.
-From her position at the hotel, she devoted her life to the poor, the sick and street children.
-Every evening she gave the remains of the restaurant to beggars on the street.
+In 2006 she retired.
+She was asked as manager of the Circle of Life Hotel in Hawassa, a modern town in the South.
+From her position at the hotel, she devoted her life to the poor, the sick and the street children.
+Every evening she gave the restaurant leftovers to beggars on the street.

 BELGIAN MENTOR AT A YOUTH MOVEMENT AND JOURNALIST

 Johan Vandenbossche was born in Leuven, Belgium, in 1986.
 Until his 10th birthday he was the youngest of a family with two sisters.
-As a proud big brother of a third sister his first parenting skills quickly emerged.
-A trait which he later put to good use as a leader at the youth movement ‘Chiro Hekeko’ in Kessel-Lo.
+When his little sister was born in 1996, he became a proud big brother and he could practice his first parenting skills.
+A quality which he later put to good use as a leader at the youth movement ‘Chiro Hekeko’ in Kessel-Lo.

-In 2008, at the end of his journalism studies at the Katholieke Hogeschool Mechelen, Johan went through a difficult time.
-After a stranded relationship and bad results at school, he started looking for a new challenge.
-He was going to do something good somewhere before he could graduate.
-But what would he do?
+In 2008, when finishing his journalism training at the Katholieke Hogeschool Mechelen, Johan went through a difficult time.
+After a broken relationship and bad results at school, he started looking for a new challenge.
+He wanted to do something good somewhere before graduation.
+What could he do?
 And where?
-After a long bath, he went to tell his parents about his new plans.
+After taking a long and relaxing bath, he went to tell his parents about his new plans.
 He was going to go to Ethiopia.
 An unknown destination, but they spoke a little English there, and Johan was ready for a new challenge.

 "Together we can help more children"